Mammals (Adult)

 Temporary Care

-If awaiting further instructions from Turtle Pond Wildlife Centre, keep the animal in a dark, quiet place.
-It is critical that you do not provide food or water unless advised by a rehabilitator.
-Transport it to the center as soon as possible.
+If awaiting further instructions from a rehabilitator, keep the animal contained in a dark, quiet place.
+It is critical that you do not provide food or water to an injured animal.
+Transport it to the centre as soon as possible.
 Please note that it is illegal for members of the public to care for wildlife.
 Temporary care is acceptable for a short period of time while arranging for transport.

 Transportation

-Quietly drive carefully with the animal secured, and avoid playing music, loud talking or smoking.
+Drive with the animal contained, and avoid playing music, loud talking or smoking.
 Ensure your vehicle is cool.

 If you cannot drive, contact Turtle Pond Wildlife Centre for potential transportation options.